 Our residential centres

-The Iona Community run 3 island residential Centres on the isle of Iona and on nearby Mull.
+The Iona Community run three residential centres on the islands of Iona and Mull.
 Our centres are places of welcome and hospitality where individuals and groups take part in weeks on a variety of themes with an exciting range of leaders.
 The descriptions below will give you a feel for our different centres.

 The Abbey – Isle of Iona